Medzoner/CoinhiveBundle/README.md

         site_key: '%coinhive.site_key%'
 ```

-### Step3: Configure the bundle's
+### Step3a: Use captcha in form

-Add the following to your config file:
+Add the following to your formType file:

 ```php
 <?php